 The free will factor

 And then we need to talk about free will.
 Classic cars.
-What happens with them?
+What happens to them?
 In a world where the roads are built to recharge autonomous vehicles and everything is calculated down to a second, will you be able to drive your classic car and enjoy it, without creating a mess?
-I would say no, as soon as a human factor is introduced the technology process falls short because regardless of how good the calculations are, they don’t include the free will.
+I would say no. As soon as a human factor is introduced the technology process falls short because regardless of how good the calculations are, they don’t include free will.
 Simpler times will not be possible.